 Why Does My Site "Shift", "Jump", "Move" or "Skip" When a Popup Is Triggered?

-Depending on your site's Theme, you might find that, when a popup is displayed, you site, or elements of your site (such as the header), will shift a small amount of pixels - generally this "jump" or "skip" is to the right - towards the scrollbar of the site.
+Depending on your site's active theme, you might find that when a popup is displayed, your entire site ( or site elements such as the header) shift a small amount of pixels.
+Typically this 'jump' or 'skip' occurs toward the right ( towards the browser's vertical scrollbar )

-To be clear, this is not a "bug".
-This behavior is simply a result of how some themes and sites interact with browsers and scrollbars.
+This is not a 'bug' within the Popup Maker plugin.
+It's simply a result of how some themes and sites interact with browsers and vertical scrollbars.

-Because of this, the document width jumps for a split second when that bar is hidden and ours is shown.
+This causes the document width to 'jump' for a split second when the vertical scrollbar for the page is hidden, and the scrollbar for the popup is shown.

 How Come Some Other Popup Plugins Don't Have This Issue?

 Some plugin competitors to Popup Maker do not have the same issue with their plugin.
 Those plugins limit what users can add or customize in their popup.

 Plugins such as Popup Maker that allow greater popup customization do exhibit the issue with temporary jumping or skipping.
 The popup behavior has to do with the way browsers and scrollbars interact to reset website page dimensions when a popup displays.

 Within the Popup Maker settings, go to the "Misc" tab and turn on the "Adjust the right padding added to the body when popups are shown with an overlay" setting.

 Since the main source of the issue lies with the popup overlay scrollbar, disable the overlay layer to fix the issue.
 See the related article for guidance on how to turn off the overlay layer from within the Popup Editor.